aaaaaa123456789/bspbuild/docs.md

 * The `-ts` option indicates that subsequent target files should be generated directly from the last source file.
 If the `--no-source-to-source` option is enabled and there are no source+target files, this generates rainbow patches for all subsequent target files.
+* The `--target-from` option takes a filename as an argument (which must be a target file already given in the command line), and indicates that subsequent target files should be generated from the named target file.
+This creates a branch in the patching chain.

 Note that all of these options imply `-t`.
 Also, they can be given multiple times in the command line, each one coming into force until a new one is given.
 This way, the end of the patching chain can be manipulated at will.